Students identify life skills that will help them succeed after high school

 The goal of this lesson is for each student to identify life skill strengths and weaknesses.
-Before the end of class, each student will create a small poster to hang on the wall and teach other students about the life skill.
+Before the end of class, each student will create a small poster to hang on the wall and teach other students about life skills.

 2. List all Life Skills for a graduate (5 minutes)

 On a piece of notebook paper, each student will write a list of all the skills that will help them succeed in life after graduation.
-Examples are using GPS on smartphone and paying a bill with online checking account.
+Examples are using GPS on smartphones and paying a bill with an online checking account.